Papyrus: Etymology

-The English word "papyrus" derives, via Latin, from Greek πάπυρος (papyros), a loanword of unknown (perhaps Pre-Greek) origin.
+The English word papyrus derives, via Latin, from Greek πάπυρος (papyros), a loanword of unknown (perhaps Pre-Greek) origin.
 Greek has a second word for it, βύβλος (byblos), said to derive from the name of the Phoenician city of Byblos.
 The Greek writer Theophrastus, who flourished during the 4th century BCE, uses papyros when referring to the plant used as a foodstuff and byblos for the same plant when used for nonfood products, such as cordage, basketry, or writing surfaces.
 The more specific term βίβλος biblos, which finds its way into English in such words as 'bibliography', 'bibliophile', and 'bible', refers to the inner bark of the papyrus plant.
 Papyrus is also the etymon of 'paper', a similar substance.

 In the Egyptian language, papyrus was called wadj (w3ḏ), tjufy (ṯwfy), or djet (ḏt).

 Documents written on papyrus

 The word for the material papyrus is also used to designate documents written on sheets of it, often rolled up into scrolls.
 The plural for such documents is papyri.
-Historical papyri are given identifying names – generally the name of the discoverer, first owner or institution where they are kept – and numbered, such as "Papyrus Harris I".
+Historical papyri are given identifying names – generally the name of the discoverer, first owner, or institution where they are kept – and numbered, such as "Papyrus Harris I".
 Often an abbreviated form is used, such as "pHarris I".
 These documents provide important information on ancient writings; they give us the only extant copy of Menander, the Egyptian Book of the Dead, Egyptian treatises on medicine (the Ebers Papyrus) and on surgery (the Edwin Smith papyrus), Egyptian mathematical treatises (the Rhind papyrus), and Egyptian folk tales (the Westcar Papyrus).
 When, in the 18th century, a library of ancient papyri was found in Herculaneum, ripples of expectation spread among the learned men of the time.
-However, since these papyri were badly charred, their unscrolling and deciphering is still going on today.
+However, since these papyri were badly charred, their unscrolling and deciphering are still going on today.